 Before deciding which road to follow, it’s a good idea to know which direction you’re facing.
 Strategic planning is no different: start by gaining an understanding of your community and its current context.

 - Info and asset inventory: Taking stock of your current context allows for better planning.
 This tool helps you gather information and list the assets you have available to you.
-Capture it all in an at-a-glance key facts document that you can refer to throughout your planning process.
+Capture it all in an at-a-glance key facts template that you can refer to throughout your planning process.

-- Stakeholder and partner identification is an important step in making sure that you include all relevant perspectives in the planning process, while stakeholder and partner engagement planning helps you create a specific plan to integrate these groups or people into the process.
+- Stakeholder and partner identification is an important step in making sure that you include all relevant perspectives in the planning process, while stakeholder and partner engagement helps you create a specific plan to integrate these groups or people into the process.
 Consult the stakeholder pull-out for additional tips.

 - Strategic assessment: This cornerstone of strategic planning assists you in identifying the strengths, challenges and opportunities facing your community.